chipmuenk/modular_synths/esp32_a1s.md

 }
 ```

-## Generated sine streamed to ES8388 codec using AudioTools and
+## Generated sine streamed to ES8388 codec using AudioTools and Arduino-Audio-Driver

 The following example uses once more the [arduino-audio-tools](https://github.com/pschatzmann/arduino-audio-tools) library to generate a stream of I2S data with a sinusoidal signal.
-The [arduino-audio-driver](https://github.com/pschatzmann/arduino-audio-driver) library
+The AudioBoard and I2SCodecStream classes of the[arduino-audio-driver](https://github.com/pschatzmann/arduino-audio-driver) library are used for hardware setup:

 ```c++
 /**